Functional normalizing flow for statistical inverse problems of partial differential equations: Conditional Normalizing Flow in Function Space

 with $\lVert \cdot \rVert_{\bm{\Gamma}_{\text{noise}}}:=\lVert \bm{\Gamma}_{\text{noise}}^{-1/2} \cdot\rVert$, and $Z_{\mu}^{(\bm{x},\bm{d})}$ is the normalization constant given by

-The goal of conditional functional normalizing flow is to approximate the posterior of Bayes' formulas corresponding to different measurement information $(\bm{x},\bm{d})$, but with the same forward operator $\mathcal{G}$.
-We hope that, after entering the measurement information $(\bm{x},\bm{d})$ into the neural network, we can directly obtain an approximate measure of the posterior $\mu_{(\bm{x},\bm{d})}$ of the corresponding Bayes' formula ($\ref{eq:post2}$).

-It is crucial to note that the measurement information $(\bm{x},\bm{d})$ is dynamic and heterogeneous.
+The goal of conditional functional normalizing flows is to approximate the posterior distribution defined by Bayes’ formula, where the forward operator $\mathcal{G}$ is fixed while the measurement information $(\bm{x}, \bm{d})$ varies.
+By entering the measurement pair $(\bm{x}, \bm{d})$ into the neural network, we aim to directly construct an approximate probability measure $\mu_{(\bm{x}, \bm{d})}$ for the corresponding posterior distribution, as defined by Bayes’ formula (\ref{eq:post2}).
+It is important to note that the measurement information $(\bm{x},\bm{d})$ is both dynamic and heterogeneous.
 Variations in the number, positions, and values of measurement points lead to varying dimensions and scales of the information.
-To enable the application of neural networks, we aim to transform this diverse data into a fixed-length vector.
+To facilitate the application of neural networks, we therefore seek to transform this heterogeneous information into a fixed-length vector representation.

 We develop a method to integrate two pieces of information, i.e., measurement data $\bm{d}$ and their corresponding locations $\bm{x}$.
 The adjoint operator of $\mathcal{S}_{\bm{x}}$, denoted $\mathcal{S}_{\bm{x}}^*$, maps vector in $\mathbb{R}^{N_{\bm{d}}}$ to functional in the dual space $\mathcal{H}_w^*$.
 Formally,